 - Building supplies: If building supplies continue to increase in cost, it will cause new construction prices to continue to increase as well.
 If there is a shortage of already built homes on the market, people turn to new construction.
 The cost of new homes can greatly affect the cost of already built homes.
 An oversupply of new homes can cause local housing markets to decline greatly.

 - Lending guidelines: The housing crisis was caused in part by loose lending guidelines.
 People were able to finance over 100 percent of the value of their homes and when values stopped going up; they were underwater.
 Lending guidelines changed after the housing crisis making it harder to get a loan for a while.
 Now lending guidelines are loosening up again and we may see an increase in foreclosures.

-- Foreclosures: The more foreclosures there are the lower prices are, because supply increases.
-I doubt we will see the huge price decreases we saw during the housing crisis, but a large increase in foreclosures could easily cause prices to stop appreciation and decrease.
+- Foreclosures: The more foreclosures there are, the lower prices are because supply increases.
+I doubt we will see the huge price decreases we saw during the housing crisis, but a large increase in foreclosures could easily cause prices to stop appreciating and decrease.
 With loser lending guidelines there is a greater chance of more foreclosures in our future.

 Are you the only one betting on appreciation?

 Investors will argue that their local economy is so strong that they can withstand the national variables that may cause prices to decrease.
 I do not agree with this argument either, because there are many other investors with the same idea.
 In highly competitive markets there are many investors looking to invest and they all may be justifying mediocre investments with the same reasons.
 Those investors are pushing prices up even higher than what the local economies and buyer demand can support.
 There may even be large hedge funds betting on that same appreciation pushing prices up higher.
 Just because a market has a great economy and high buyer demand, does not mean prices will always go up.